alecn2002/ArchKatasFall2024/ADRs/ADR-004-RedefineTheRoleOfPaymentAndResumeUnlockingContainer.md

 The change in the architecture is that the Matching Container would also serve the matches on the anonymized data - which is not introducing threat to the Full Resume data.

+In details:
+Instead of the unlock service to provide the matched anonymized resumes - the role would be taken by the matching service.
+Only then employers selects subset of matches for unlock that go to the unlocking service.

 See: Solution/Iteration2nd/Level2-archimate-Business&Application/[Business] Main flow - split to subsystems - updated.svg

 ### Consequences